 “fwd-stored” indicates whether the cache stored the response; a true value indicates that it did.
-Only valid when fwd is not “none”.
+Only meaningful when fwd is not “none”.

-“res-fresh” indicates the response’s remaining freshness lifetime (as per [I-D.ietf-httpbis-cache], Section 4.2.1), as an integer number of seconds.
+“res-fresh” indicates the response’s remaining freshness lifetime (as per [I-D.ietf-httpbis-cache], Section 4.2.1), as an integer number of seconds, measured when the response is sent by the cache.
 This does not include freshness assigned by the cache (see “cache-fresh”).
 May be negative, to indicate staleness.

-“cache-fresh” indicates the response’s remaining freshness lifetime as calculated by the cache, as an integer number of seconds.
+“cache-fresh” indicates the response’s remaining freshness lifetime as calculated by the cache, as an integer number of seconds, measured when the response is sent by the cache.
 This includes freshness assigned by the cache; e.g., through heuristics, local configuration, or other factors.
 May be negative, to indicate staleness.

 If both cache-fresh and res-fresh appear as parameters on the same value, it implies that the cache freshness overrode the response freshness.